 Friday Feast - An Ode To Juice

 You know, I was thinking.
 For the past couple of months I have been trying (and mostly suceeding) to live a healtier lifestyle.
 I have been doing a lot of things that just make me feel better.
 One of the areas that I have changed is what I drink.
 I was always a huge coffee drinker.
 I mean the strongest most caffinated stuff you could find!
 I also liked my pop pretty well also.
 I would drink sometimes up to three pops a day.
 Now, I have one cup of regular coffee each day and I will drink mostly water and juice.
 I have discovered some wonderful things about drinking juice.
 First of all it tastes good and secondly I get a lot more vitamins from it.
-Here are my top five that I drink regularly:
+Here are my top five that I drink regularly:5 - Apple - Not my very favorite but it is readily available in most places and it does taste good.

 4 - Cranberry - Not cranapple or crangrape but regular cranberry.
 This is also a good mixer!